LunarEc1ipse/selenide-search-test/README.md

+# selenide-search-test
-# Test for github selenide page - find JUnit5 examples and grag and drop test for https://the-internet.herokuapp.com/
+Test for github selenide page - find JUnit5 examples and grag and drop test for https://the-internet.herokuapp.com/